brouznouf/fivem-mysql-async/README.md

 ## Configuration

-Copy the file `resources/mysql-async/lib/config.lua-dist` to `resources/mysql-async/lib/config.lua` and change the values according to your mysql installation.
+Copy the file `resources/mysql-async/lib/config.lua-dist` to `resources/mysql-async/lib/config.lua` and change the values according to your MySQL installation.

 ## Replacing MySQL of EssentialMode